gardener-attic/dnslb-controller-manager/README.md

 and expects the load balancer and endpoint resources to be maintained in the second cluster.

-The dns controller acts on the second cluster to look for DNS providers, loadbalancers and endpoints to maintain the desired DNS entries.
+The dns controller acts on the second cluster to look for loadbalancers and endpoints to maintain the desired DNS entries.

 This second cluster should be shared among the various source clusters to